COVID: Are mix-and-match vaccines the way forward? | DW | 09.06.2021

 "That's why we wanted to share our outcomes now and not wait for the scientific evaluation process to be completed," Martina Sester, professor for transplantation- and infectional immunology at Saarland University, said in the press statement.

 There were 250 people that participated in the trial conducted at the University Hospital in Homburg, Saarland, over the last few months.
-Some of them received two AstraZeneca shots, some received two BioNTech-Pfizer shots and a third group a combination of both.
+Some of them received two AstraZeneca shots, some received two BioNTech-Pfizer shots and a third group received an AstraZeneca shot followed by one from BioNTech.

 The researchers compared the strength of participants' immune responses two weeks after the second shot.
 "We didn't just look at the number of antibodies against the coronavirus [the participants] developed, but also how effective the so-called neutralizing antibodies were," Sester explained.
 "That tells us how good the antibodies are at preventing the virus from entering our cells."